O Great Mystery

 The piece has such a beautiful mysticism to it, and the color of the words themselves, even without the music, gives off the perfect sense wonder yet it has a slightly ominous quality to it.
 What is this great mystery?
 It’s beautiful, yet ambiguous.

 While this piece is not programmatic, nor is it sacred, I believe this metaphor will help make this piece as understandable as possible.
 By this point, one of our monks decided he would leave the comfort of his church.
 He went out of the dark enclosed church and entered a strange world.
 Our monk here never really questioned anything he’s been told, and sort of followed what he was told almost blindly.
 Now he realizes that outside of home, he’s free.
 He lifts the rusty cage from his heart and lets it roam.
 This middle section, to give it a broader sense is about liberalism.
 It’s about leaving your mind and letting your heart roam free.
 But, absolute freedom can be overwhelming, and our hearts are wild.
 It’s almost too much, to be out into a free world and eventually, the freedom turns into fear, and you wish you were caged again.

 Here is where our monk returns to his church, but like Plato’s philosopher coming back to his cave, he cannot help but feel the emptiness in the prayers of that church.
 So he fills it, he realizes that his heart and his mind don’t need to be separate and neither the old and the new, rather, they should both be embraced, and only then can there be passion, foundation, and unity.

-O Great Mystery is a journey, I wrote it when I first started to hear the world I was witnessing, and I hope you enjoy my sharing of this mysterious voyage with you.
+This piece is a journey, I wrote it when I first started to hear the world I was witnessing, and I hope you enjoy my sharing of this mysterious voyage with you.